-A U.S. citizen or eligible non-citizens must complete the Free Application for Federal Student Aid (FAFSA) online at fafsa.ed.gov to be considered for financial aid.
+Domestic students who are U.S. citizen or eligible non-citizens must complete the Free Application for Federal Student Aid (FAFSA) online at fafsa.ed.gov to be considered for financial aid.
 Both incoming and continuing students are required to complete the FAFSA each academic year.

-The FAFSA will be available online after January Ist of each year.
-SUA School Code is: 038144.
+FAFSA will be available online after October 1st of each year.
+Soka University of America's School Code is: 038144